Last Modified: December 11, 2020

 - Promoting safety and security: We may use personal information to promote safety and security, such as by monitoring fraud and investigating suspicious or potentially illegal activity or violations of our terms or policies.
 Such processing is based on our legitimate interest in helping ensure the safety of our products and services.

-Data2Logistics is responsible for the processing of personal data it receives, under each Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
-Data2Logistics complies with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.
+Data2Logistics is responsible for the processing of personal data it receives, in accordance with the SCCs, and subsequently transfers to a third party acting as an agent on its behalf.
+Data2Logistics complies with the SCCs for all onward transfers of personal data from the EU, the United Kingdom and Switzerland, including the onward transfer liability provisions.

 Cookies and Similar Technologies